Indazzzaaa/Next_JS_complete/knowledge.md

-Node js help us to create component which are rendered at server side.
+Next js help us to create component which are rendered at server side.

 [ Pros ]